Thursday, July 9, 2026

 For farm assets: Insurers consider whether cover is based on replacement or market value, the level of exposure to insured perils, and the security measures in place to mitigate risk.

-“I generally advise farmers to insure assets at replacement value rather than market value.
+“Farmers are generally advised to ensure assets at replacement value rather than market value.
 Market values can drop, leaving you short when you need to replace equipment,” Njara says.

 Ultimately, Njara encourages farmers to view insurance as part of long-term business sustainability.
 “Insurance is not just about compliance or protecting a loan.
 It’s about ensuring continuity – that after a shock, the farm can still operate, repay obligations and plant again.”